Skip to content

 slider_width integer null Set the width of the slider in pixels.
 If left null, then the width will be equal to the widest element in the display.

 prompt string null This string can contain HTML markup.
 Any content here will be displayed below the stimulus.
-The intention is that it can be used to provide a reminder about the action the subject is supposed to take (e.g., what question to answer).
+The intention is that it can be used to provide a reminder about the action the participant is supposed to take (e.g., what question to answer).

 stimulus_duration numeric null How long to display the stimulus in milliseconds.
 The visibility CSS property of the stimulus will be set to hidden after this time has elapsed.
 If this is null, then the stimulus will remain visible until the trial ends.

-response_ends_trial boolean true If true, then the trial will end whenever the subject makes a response (assuming they make their response before the cutoff specified by the trial_duration parameter).
+response_ends_trial boolean true If true, then the trial will end whenever the participant makes a response (assuming they make their response before the cutoff specified by the trial_duration parameter).
 If false, then the trial will continue until the value for trial_duration is reached.
-You can use this parameter to force the subject to view a stimulus for a fixed amount of time, even if they respond before the time is complete.
+You can use this parameter to force the participant to view a stimulus for a fixed amount of time, even if they respond before the time is complete.

 Data Generated